Burgund/CellularAutomaton/README.md

 # CellularAutomaton

-Cellular Automaton will be a console cellular automaton which allows user to choose the size of array and define many types of cells (for example might be a simulation with predators, herbivores and plants).
+CellularAutomaton is a console cellular automaton which allows user to choose the size of an array and define where (and how many) herbivores and predators should appear

 # Possibilities